Manzo76/ha-motorcycle-racing-2/README.md

 calendar you can drop straight onto a dashboard.
 A custom Lovelace card ships with the integration and registers itself, so there is nothing extra to install.

-Pick your series when you add it — MotoGP, Moto2, Moto3, MotoE, WorldSBK, British Superbikes, or anything else in TheSportsDB's motorcycle catalogue.
+Pick your series when you add it — MotoGP, Moto2, Moto3, WorldSBK, British Superbikes, or anything else in TheSportsDB's motorcycle catalogue.
 Add the integration once per series you want to follow.